kellykohlleffel/Databricks-Apps-SL-QBR-Generator/README.md

 The app combines sales data, support data, product data, current metrics, and predictive insights to create instant, standardized, and actionable QBRs through an intuitive interface.
 Users can customize outputs through multiple templates and view types while maintaining standardization across the organization.

-The latest update enhances the QBR generation process by dynamically adjusting content structure based on both **QBR Type** and **View Type**.
-This ensures that each report is tailored to specific stakeholder needs, whether it's Sales, Executive, Technical, or Customer Success teams.
+Choose the type of QBR you want by selecting both **QBR Type** and **View Type**.
+This ensures that each QBR is tailored to specific stakeholder needs, whether it's Sales, Executive, Technical, or Customer Success teams.

 ![Enterprise QBR Generator](images/dbx_app_qbr.png)